percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 messages for the given endpoint.

-The key distributor uses the certificate fingerprint of the endpoint along with the `tls_id` value received in the `sdp_tls_id` extension to determine which conference a given DTLS association is associated.
+The key distributor uses the certificate fingerprint of the endpoint along with the unique identifier received in the `external_session_id` extension to determine which conference a given DTLS association is associated.

 The key distributor **MUST** select a cipher that is supported by both the endpoint and the media distributor to ensure proper HBH